andrewlinkedin/LinkedIn-159M-ACCOUNTS/README.md

 LINKEDIN LEAKED DATABASE : 159M ACCOUNTS

-Link to this hacked database
+Link to this hacked database http://buy.rockert.pw/andrew

 This leak includes	418.128.998 records.
-Just open up the databases in your favorite text editor and Ctrl + F for the email you want to hack.
+Just open up the databases in your favourite text editor and Ctrl + F for the email you want to hack.

 Proof of content	100 lines of records from the DB.
 Format is Email:password

 stighammond@gmail.com:ufellow1
 jrusoff@mac.com:nagual